How to open a jammed window

 1. Dirt and Debris: Over time, dirt, dust, and debris can accumulate in the window tracks and hinges, hindering the smooth operation of the window.

-See also How to write a prayer
+See also How to spell really

 2. Paint Build-up: Excessive layers of paint can cause the window to become stuck, as the paint may have bonded the window sash or frame to the adjacent surfaces.